microsoft/msbuild-lab335-agentic-rag/lab/exercise-4-enable-agentic-features.md

     - +++What are the financial responsibilities of a Northwind Standard plan holder when using out-of-network providers?+++
     - +++Does Northwind Health cover full costs?+++

 1. For each answer, observe the difference in the process used to generate the answer in the **Thought process** tab.
-Too open the **Thought process** tab, select the lightbulb icon in the answer.
+To open the **Thought process** tab, select the lightbulb icon in the answer.

     ![Thought process](media/thought-process.png)